1919 Fifth Street, Suite C

 The Foundation also invites proposals from Pueblo tribes requesting seed money to create long-range plans for cultural continuity within the parameters of the Foundation’s focus, which generally does not include programs oriented to economic development, entrepreneurial enterprises, health issues, construction projects, etc., but only those elements most central to the continuance of traditional culture.

-Grant information was last reviewed by our staff on 7/14/2022 - Placed in February for review since that is the next expected deadline.
+Grant information was last reviewed by our staff on 5/14/2023 - placed in February for next expected deadline

 Go directly to guidelines and application